ttiny/apache-git-sync-tool/README.md

 apache-git-sync-tool
 ====================

-This is a git sync(deploy) tool writen in PHP that is able to receive github notifications and update the local git repositories.
+This is a git sync(deploy) tool written in PHP that is able to receive github notifications and update the local git repositories.
 It includes a php script file - sync.php and configuration file - config.json.
+The local repositories are based on project's branches.
+The tool creates different local repositories for each specified branch.
 You will need to setup your apache user to access github.

 Setup ssh access to github for the apache user